themesberg/flowbite-svelte/src/routes/accordions/index.md

 <h1 class="text-3xl w-full dark:text-white pt-8 pb-4">Accordion</h1>

+<CompoDescription>Use the accordion component to show hidden information based on the collapse and expand state of the child elements using data attribute options</CompoDescription>

 <ExampleDiv>
 <GitHubSource href="accordion/AccordionItem.svelte">AccordionItem</GitHubSource>
 <GitHubSource href="accordion/AccordionFlush.svelte">AccordionFlush</GitHubSource>
 </ExampleDiv>

-<p>Use the accordion component to show hidden information based on the collapse and expand state of the child elements using data attribute options</p>

-<p>The accordion component is a collection of vertically collapsing header and body elements that can be used to show and hide information based on the Tailwind CSS utility classes and JavaScript from Flowbite.</p>
+The accordion component is a collection of vertically collapsing header and body elements that can be used to show and hide information based on the Tailwind CSS utility classes and JavaScript from Flowbite.

-<p>A popular use case would be the “Frequently Asked Questions” section of a website or page when you can show questions and answers for each child element.</p>
+A popular use case would be the “Frequently Asked Questions” section of a website or page when you can show questions and answers for each child element.

 <Htwo label="Setup" />